Services

 This article gives more detailed information about Sensorimotor Psychotherapy and includes a video with Dr Pat Ogden who developed the approach.

 • I offer supervision to counsellors, psychotherapists, trainees as well as other front-line workers who require clinical supervision for their work.
 My core supervision training is in the Seven Eyed Model of supervision, which is a well established model and in keeping with my integrative approach.
-In addition, I draw on the the Integrative Developmental and Integrative Relational Models of Supervision.

 I have particular experience in the following areas: